 Preventive dentistry is the best way to maintain the health and beauty of your teeth.
 By avoiding tooth decay and tooth wear, you can keep your natural teeth for life.
 But it’s not always possible to avoid tooth decay or trauma.
 And that’s when we call on reconstructive dentistry.
 With modern techniques, technologies, and materials, it’s now possible to do more with reconstructive dentistry.
 Virtually any damage to your smile can now be restored to give you beautiful, healthy, functional teeth.

 Reconstructive Dentistry for Tooth Decay

-A tooth that has sustained a minor chip can be repaired with dental bonding or porcelain veneers.
-Teeth that have sustained more serious damage may require the structural support of a dental crown.
+Reconstructive dentistry sometimes is required after trauma to the mouth or teeth.
+Accidental trauma such as a car accident or a fall can cause tooth trauma.
+While a tooth that has sustained a minor chip can be repaired with dental bonding or porcelain veneers, more serious damage may require the structural support of a dental crown.

 Full Mouth Reconstruction

 Full mouth reconstruction by Dr. Marzban is an excellent course of action if you have experienced severe damage to multiple teeth, affecting most or even all your teeth.
 Dr. Marzban’s training and experience in creating beauty, balance, and breath (airway posture) for her patients makes her an ideal dentist to perform both the health and cosmetic aspects of full mouth reconstruction.